elvissoares/PyDFTlj/README.md

 pip install git+https://github.com/elvissoares/PyDFTlj
 ```

-and then you will be prompted to enter your GitHub username and password/access token.
+and then you will be able to access the pydftlj library.

 ## cDFT basics